This program is coming to an end this spring (unless we are able to secure more funding)

 - The Mount Continuing Care Community

-Participants will gain the following skills:
+Participants gained the following skills:

 - Working with others